VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Medium-Level-Dropper/Chapter_5 LAB_Playbook.md

 </p>
 </details>

-## Summary: Medium-level API Dropper
+## Summary: Native-Dropper
 - We made the transition from high-level APIs to medium-level APIs, or from Windows APIs to native APIs.
 - But still no direct use of system calls
-- Syscall execution via medium_level_dropper.exe -> ntdll.dll -> syscall
+- Syscall execution via native_dropper.exe -> ntdll.dll -> syscall
 - Dropper no longer imports Windows APIs from kernel32.dll
-- In case of EDR would only hook kernel32.dll -> EDR bypassed
+- In case of EDR would only hook kernel32.dll -> EDR could be bypassed in context of user mode hooks in kernel32.dll